snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-0-released/index.md

 <h2 id="page-view-agg">1.
 Aggregating Page Views</h2>

-Page ping tracking and the AMP web page context have now been added to the AMP tracker, to enable users to track and aggregate page views, along a similar vein to tracking in a traditional web environment.
+Page ping tracking and the AMP web page context have now been added to the AMP tracker, to enable users to track and aggregate page views, along a similar vein to doing so using the Snowplow Javascript Tracker.

 <h3 id="page-pings"> 1.1 Page Ping Tracking</h3>